NathanFrund/Goby/README.md

 WantedBy=multi-user.target
 ```

-Save this to `/etc/systemd/system/goby.service` and create the environment file at `/etc/goby/env` with your production configuration.
+Create the environment file at `/etc/goby/env` with your production configuration.

-### Environment Variables

-Set the required environment variables in production (via your process manager or a systemd unit file).
 See the Configuration section below for all available options.

 ## Configuration